chanyoonzhu/leetcode-python/index.md

 ## Prefix sum:
 - key words: sum of subarray
-usually solved with O(n) time using hashmap - eg.303-Range Sum Query - Immutable; 560-Subarray Sum Equals K,325-Maximum Size Subarray Sum Equals k; 930,974|1590(division),1371,1442,437(tree version), 1124, 528-Random Pick with Weight; 1525-Number of Good Ways to Split a String
+- tip: usually solved with O(n) time using hashmap
+- eg.303-Range Sum Query - Immutable; 560-Subarray Sum Equals K,325-Maximum Size Subarray Sum Equals k; 930,974|1590(division),1371,1442,437(tree version), 1124, 528-Random Pick with Weight; 1248-Count Number of Nice Subarrays1525-Number of Good Ways to Split a String

 ## Priority Queue (Heap):
 - tip: stores tuples in queues, a tuple is comprised of number (a group of numbers) needs to be sorted and the information need to pass when that number is popped from the heap